FernandoAiresCastello/TileGameLib/README.md

 # Tile Game Maker
 #### Library and tools for tile-based game creation

 The goal of this project is to make it easy and straightforward to create pseudo-8-bit tile-based games.
 It was heavily inspired by two classic game engines: [ZZT](https://museumofzzt.com/) and [MegaZeux](https://vault.digitalmzx.net/index.php), as well as early 8-bit computer systems such as the [ZX Spectrum](https://en.wikipedia.org/wiki/ZX_Spectrum), [MSX](https://en.wikipedia.org/wiki/MSX) and [Atari 800](https://en.wikipedia.org/wiki/Atari_8-bit_family).
+A more recent game engine called [Bitsy](https://ledoux.itch.io/bitsy) is also a source of inspiration.

 This repository contains a Visual Studio solution comprised of two C# projects targeting the .NET Framework 4.6.1 and above: